Bobby Hamilton: 1988–1994

 Hamilton made his NASCAR debut in the Busch Series in 1988 at Charlotte Motor Speedway driving the No. 16 Filmar Racing Chevrolet, finishing fourteenth.
 He competed in the next race at Rockingham and finished twentieth.
 He drove full-time in the Busch Series in 1989 driving the No. 8 Lighting & Fans Buick for FILMAR Racing, finishing eleventh in points, and winning his only career Busch race at Richmond International Raceway.
 He made his Winston Cup debut in a "Days of Thunder" car owned by Hendrick Motorsports.
 He led five laps but finished 32nd after an engine failure.
-He matched his 11th-place points finish in 1990 with Filmar Racing, when he was picked up by Tri-star Motorsports to run Winston Cup full-time beginning in 1991, driving the No. 68 Country Time Lemonade Oldsmobile, posting four Top 10 finishes and narrowly defeating Ted Musgrave for Rookie of the Year.
+He matched his 11th-place points finish in 1990 with Filmar Racing, when he was picked up by Tri-Star Motorsports to run Winston Cup full-time beginning in 1991, driving the No. 68 Country Time Lemonade Oldsmobile, posting four top-ten finishes and narrowly defeating Ted Musgrave for Rookie of the Year.

-In 1992, he had two top-tens and finished 25th in points.
+In 1992, Hamilton had two top-tens and finished 25th in points.
 He began 1993 with Tri-Star but was released early in the season.
 He spent the rest of the season in the Cup and Busch Series, posting two top-tens for Akins-Sutton Motorsports.
 Hamilton also made five Busch Series starts in the No. 05 Key Motorsports Chevrolet.
 In 1994, he joined SABCO Racing to driving the No. 40 Kendall Motor Oil Pontiac Grand Prix.
 He had just one top-ten finish and left at the end of the season.